 Deactivation of firearms (art.
 9 of the Firearms Protocol)

-Has your country taken legislative or other measures, including the establishment of specific offences, to regulate the deactivation of firearms and prevent the illicit reactivation of these items (art.
+Has your country taken legislative or other measures, including the establishment of specific offences, to [regulate the deactivation of firearms] [DELETE: Japan; RETAIN ORIGINAL: EU] and prevent the illicit reactivation of [these items] [deactivated firearms consistent with the general principle of deactivation] (Addition to Japanese proposal: Chair) (art.
 9 subpara. (a) – (c))?

 Yes Yes, in part No